PyxelM/alucinara/content/meta/plot draft 2.md

 #### Motivations:
 - He wants to prove himself to his family that he's a good person and not a murderer,
 - and he wants to rid the world of evil so that what happened to his cousin can never happen again.
-### Fungula
+### Riverbelle
-Fungula is a Minikin.
-She is the daughter of Kempton, who murdered his wife, her mother, and disappeared.
-Kempton led the settlement of Lichenia, which meant that the leadership position was thrust upon her.
+Riverbelle is a Minikin.
+She is the daughter of Mossrot, who murdered his wife, her mother, and disappeared.
+Mossrot led the settlement of Lichenia, which meant that the leadership position was thrust upon her.
 Due to this trauma, she constantly tries to protect her village.
 #### Motivations:
 - She wants to protect her city at all costs,
 - And she wants to rid the world of evil so that what happened to her parents could never happen to another person.